Menu

 Implementation

 We use a mastery approach to teaching maths, meaning pupils acquire a deep, long-term, secure and adaptable understanding of the subject.
-We aim to provide children with time in each topic to help them gain a deeper understanding and make connections.
+We aim to provide children with time in each area to help them gain a deeper understanding and make connections.
 We spend time teaching the fundamentals of maths, e.g. number and place value, in a step-by-step way to allow children to consolidate and deepen their understanding.
-We revisit topics through each school year, and from one year group to the next to reinforce the learning.
+We revisit objectives through each school year due to our spiral and recursive curriculum.
+This ensures the learning is reinforced.
 We believe this will help children develop their understanding of maths on their journey to mastery.

 We believe that when a child is showing mastery of a topic they will be able to: